truenas/documentation/content/SCALE/Shares/_index.md

 ![SharingISCSIManualExtentsSCALE](/images/SCALE/SharingISCSIManualExtentsSCALE.png "iSCSI Extents")

-To add a new extent, click *ADD* and enter the basic, type, and compatibility information.
+To add a new extent, click *Add* and enter the information.

 To edit an existing extent, click <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> next to it and select *Edit*.